Using FMLA for Rehab: Your Job is Protected

 FMLA allows you to access qualified rehab programs, such as:

 - Partial Hospitalization Programs (PHP): Intensive daytime treatment without overnight stays.
+PHP is the highest level of outpatient rehab we offer.

 - Intensive Outpatient Programs (IOP): Flexible schedules for ongoing care after returning to work.
+We also offer an evening IOP as well as a virtual IOP for more flexibility.

 Ensure the facility you choose is licensed and accredited for evidence-based treatment.